 How to make a bathroom look bigger

-•Go clear: Focus on installing clear glass wherever possible in your bathroom.
+- Go clear: Focus on installing clear glass wherever possible in your bathroom.
 If the existing shower door is opaque or heavily frosted, replace it.
-Clear glass makes the room a more cohesive whole unit, and opens it up to the eye.
-Installing clear glass windows and shower doors in your bathroom will make it appear much larger than it really is.
+The clear glass makes the room a more cohesive whole unit and opens it up to the eye.
+Installing clear glass windows and shower doors in your bathroom will make it appear much larger than it is.

-•More mirrors: It’s a well-known fact mirrors make rooms appear larger than they are.
+- More mirrors: It’s a well-known fact mirrors make rooms appear larger than they are.
 Chances are, your bathroom already has one mirror over the sink.
 Consider replacing it with a larger mirror, or installing additional mirrors on the opposing walls.
-This not only makes the bathroom more attractive, it makes it more functional.
+This not only makes the bathroom more attractive, but it also makes it more functional.

-•Go for light tiles: A bathroom with light walls and dark tiling may be attractive if you’re working with a lot of space.
+- Go for light tiles: A bathroom with light walls and dark tiling may be attractive if you’re working with a lot of space.
 In smaller bathrooms, however, opt for lighter tiles on the floor and in the shower.
-Lighter tiles are more reflective and will provide you with a better sense of space within the remodeled bathroom.
+Lighter tiles are more reflective and will provide you with a better sense of space within the remodelled bathroom.

 Sometimes, a full remodel is the best option.
-If you’re planning on remodeling the bathroom at your rental property, every decision and every dollar count.
+If you’re planning on remodelling the bathroom at your rental property, every decision and every dollar count.
 It’s important to maximize both.
-Approach bathroom remodeling methodically, so you don’t end up spending too much money or not getting the return on investment you intend from a renovated bathroom.
+Approach bathroom remodelling methodically, so you don’t end up spending too much money or not getting the return on investment you intend from a renovated bathroom.

-You’ll need to prioritize different bathroom remodeling tasks according to your budget and the other needs you’re facing at your property.
-Here’s what to consider when remodeling your investment property’s bathroom:
+You’ll need to prioritize different bathroom remodelling tasks according to your budget and the other needs you’re facing at your property.
+Here’s what to consider when remodelling your investment property’s bathroom:

-•Budget costs up-front: Above all else, budget the remodeling costs you’re expecting to spend up-front.
+- Budget costs up-front: Above all else, budget the remodelling costs you’re expecting to spend up-front.
 This will prevent you from spending too much money on redoing your investment property’s water closet, and help you ensure you’re only spending what you can recoup by commanding higher rental rates.

-•Avoid porous tiles: Porous stone surfaces, like limestone, may be attractive and cost-effective.
-Unfortunately, because they’re so porous, they’re also likely to attract mold, or even degrade prematurely.
+- Avoid porous tiles: Porous stone surfaces, like limestone, may be attractive and cost-effective.
+Unfortunately, because they’re so porous, they’re also likely to attract mould, or even degrade prematurely.
 Instead, opt for hard stone tiles, ceramic tiles or composite tiles when shopping for flooring and shower wall solutions.

-•Think of moisture control: Controlling the moisture in your bathroom should be the top priority during your remodeling endeavor.
+- Think of moisture control: Controlling the moisture in your bathroom should be the top priority during your remodelling endeavour.
 Smaller bathrooms, in particular, can be difficult to control moisture in.
 Consider installing new vents or putting in a functioning window.